-a.
 Wildland Fire Incident and Accident Types and Definitions

 - Serious Wildland Fire Accident An unplanned event or series of events that resulted in death, injury, occupational illness, or damage to or loss of equipment or property.
-For wildland fire operations, a serious accident involves any of the following: - One or more fatalities - Three or more personnel who are inpatient hospitalized as a direct result of or in support of wildland fire operations. - Property or equipment damage of \$250,000 or more. - Consequences that the Designated Agency Safety and Health Official (DASHO) judges to warrant Serious Accident Investigation. - Wildland Fire Accident An unplanned event or series of events that resulted in injury, occupational illness, or damage to or loss of equipment or property to a lesser degree than defined in "Serious Wildland Fire Accident". - Near-miss An unplanned event or series of events that could have resulted in death; injury; occupational illness; or damage to or loss of equipment or property but did not. - Entrapment A situation where personnel are unexpectedly caught in a fire behavior related, life- threatening position where planned escape routes or safety zones are absent, inadequate, or compromised.
+For wildland fire operations, a serious accident involves any of the following: - One or more job-related fatalities or imminently fatal injuries or illnesses to employees, volunteers, contractors, or the public; - The in-patient hospitalization of three or more employees, volunteers, or members of the public due to departmental operations; - Amputation(s) or loss of an eye(s); - Property damage (including site mitigation or cleanup) or operating loss of \$500,000 or more, or (6) accident, illness; - Incident that a Bureau DASHO judges to warrant further investigation using the serious accident investigation procedures. - Wildland Fire Accident An unplanned event or series of events that resulted in injury, occupational illness, or damage to or loss of equipment or property to a lesser degree than defined in "Serious Wildland Fire Accident". - Near-miss An unplanned event or series of events that could have resulted in death; injury; occupational illness; or damage to or loss of equipment or property but did not. - Entrapment A situation where personnel are unexpectedly caught in a fire behavior related, life- threatening position where planned escape routes or safety zones are absent, inadequate, or compromised.
 Entrapment may or may not include deployment of a fire shelter for its intended purpose.
 Entrapment may result in a serious wildland fire accident, a wildland fire accident, or a near-miss. - Burnover- An event in which a fire moves through a location or overtakes personnel or equipment where there is no opportunity to utilize escape routes and safety zones, often resulting in personal injury or equipment damage. - Fire Shelter Deployment The removing of a fire shelter from its case and unfolding it to use as protection against heat, smoke and burning embers. - Fire Trespass The occurrence of unauthorized fire on agency-protected lands where the source of ignition is tied to some type of human activity.